It's not as crazy as you think.

 Who is doing this?

-The Laurel Canyon Association (LCA) in partnership with the Mountains Recreation & Conservation Authority (MRCA), Citizens for Los Angeles Wildlife (CLAW) and the Laurel Canyon Land Trust (LCLT) have entered into an agreement to purchase 17 acres of the mountain between Lookout Mountain Avenue and Stanley Hills Drive.
+The Laurel Canyon Association (LCA) in partnership with the Mountains Recreation and Conservation Authority (MRCA), Citizens for Los Angeles Wildlife (CLAW) and the Laurel Canyon Land Trust (LCLT) have entered into an agreement to purchase 17 acres of the mountain between Lookout Mountain Avenue and Stanley Hills Drive.
 All parties have carefully vetted the deal.
-We also have the backing of Councilman Ryu and Councilman Koretz in furtherance of the City’s goal to preserve more open space.
-Additional partners will be announced as they are identified.
+We also have the backing of Councilman Ryu, Councilman Koretz and County Supervisor Sheila Kuehl.

 Why is the MRCA involved?